Last Updated on October 22, 2024 by Aaron von Frank

 Important considerations:

 Keep in mind that higher yearly egg production can also cause health problems in either ducks or chickens.
 That’s because it takes a lot of energy and nutrients to produce so many eggs, thus taxing their bodies and reproductive systems.
-Your feed and management approaches can reduce or increase yearly egg production.
+However, your feed and management approaches can help reduce or increase yearly egg production.

-Since our ducks are both pets AND production animals, we opt for fewer eggs and healthier, longer-lived birds.
-We take sick or injured ducks to our vet (for issues beyond our expertise), rather than culling them, so keeping them in good health is a financial investment for us as well.
+Since our ducks are both pets AND production animals, we aim for fewer eggs and healthier, longer-lived birds.
+For health issues beyond our expertise or ability to treat at home, we take sick or injured ducks to our vet, rather than culling them.
+Thus, for us, keeping our ducks healthy is a financial investment that produces a better return on investment than getting the most eggs possible.

 Our management approach may not be right for you though, and that’s ok.